Niko Medved: Furman

-On April 12, 2013 that Medved was announced as the head coach for Furman University for the 2013–14 season.
+On April 12, 2013 Medved was announced as the head coach for Furman University for the 2013–14 season.
 Medved took over a struggling Furman program, taking over a seven-win team in 2013 and progressing to nine, 11, 19, and 23 wins in successive seasons.
 Medved has also coached back-to-back Southern Conference Players of the Year in Stephen Croone and Devin Sibley, Jr. In his third season at Furman in 2015–16, the Paladins finished with a 19–16 overall record, a third-place finish in the Southern Conference, and the school's first postseason victory in 40 years.
 He led the Paladins to the second round of the CollegeInsider.com Tournament (CIT).

 In January 2017, Medved signed a contract extension with Furman through 2022.

 In 2017, Medved was named SoCon Coach of the Year as he led the Paladins to the SoCon regular-season championship with a 13–3 conference record.
 Losing in the SoCon tournament led to another appearance in the CIT.

 Drake

 On March 26, 2017, Medved was hired as head coach at Drake.
-After a 17-17 season with an inherited senior laden team, his controversial departure less than a calendar year later left Drake with five players and no coaching staff.
+After a 17-17 season, Medved left Drake to become the head coach at Colorado State University.

 Return to Colorado State

 After one season at Drake, Medved was named head coach of Colorado State on March 22, 2018.
 He named Dave Thorson, JR Blount and Ali Farokhmanesh as his assistants.

 In 2022, Medved led the Rams to their first NCAA tournament appearance since 2013.

+In 2024, Medved led the Rams back to the NCAA tournament.
+They would beat Virginia 67-42 in their First Four game in Dayton before falling to Texas 44-56 in the Round of 64.

+On March 15, 2025, Medved and Colorado State won the 2025 Mountain West Conference men's basketball tournament.

+University of Minnesota

+On March 24, 2025, Medved agreed to become the next coach of the Minnesota Golden Gophers men's basketball team.